 Objective 1: Increase voter turnout in the 2018 General Election by empowering communities to participate and vote in elections.

-The FEO will increase community awareness on elections by developing and implementing programmes for schools, education institutions, stakeholders with special needs and the general public.
-Furthermore, the FEO will develop a programme targeting new eligible voters to register and participate in the next General Election.
+The FEO increased community awareness on elections by developing and implementing programmes for schools, education institutions, stakeholders with special needs and the general public.

 Objective 2: Develop and implement an information plan for stakeholders.

-The FEO will formulate and implement an information plan which includes maintaining of the FEO website and verifying information for accuracy prior to uploading and dissemination of FEO newsletter, delivering press release and organising press conferences and talkback programmes through mass media.
+The FEO formulated and implemented an information plan which includes maintaining of the FEO website and verifying information for accuracy prior to uploading and dissemination of FEO newsletter, delivering press release and organising press conferences and talkback programmes through mass media.